lausek/lausek.github.io/_posts/2017-03-30-cuta-an-update-on-opensql.md

   WHERE b~bukrs = '3000'
   INTO TABLE @DATA(i_data).

-&quot; i_data is typed!
+" i_data is typed!
 You can access each component individually!
 {% endhighlight %}

 You see: one `AS` is enough to nickname a field.